 Assistant Professor, Department of Public Health, Wayne State University

 The sociopolitical climate of our nation’s campuses is shaped by a range of complex and challenging factors, such as conflict in the Middle East, student protests, election tensions, an increase in hate crimes, the 24-hour news cycle, and the escalating impact of climate change.
 These forces all have an impact on the mental and emotional health of students, faculty, and staff.
 As we look to a new Trump administration, what are the key policy considerations for campus mental health?
-This session will bring together several experts, including a specialist who will analyze mental health data for campus populations, a former college president, and a mental health policy expert.
+This session will bring together several experts, including a specialist who will analyze mental health data for campus populations and a mental health policy expert.
 Together, they will discuss how colleges and universities should be thinking about policy and campus mental health within the context of today’s sociopolitical climate.

 Sara Custer